Broadland’s response to Coronavirus (COVID-19)

-Our cleaning teams will be wearing Hi-Vis jackets as well as gloves whilst they clean and sanitise our schemes.
+Our cleaning teams will be wearing Hi-Vis jackets and gloves when they clean and sanitise our schemes.

-If you are having a repair completed in your home, our repairs team will call you before they visit and run through a few simple questions which will identify which PPE they need to wear during their visit.
-They will also go through what steps we need you to follow to help make the visit as safe as possible for everyone.
+Before visiting your home, our repairs team will call you and ask a few simple questions.
+This is to identify what PPE they need to wear during their visit.
+They will also tell you what you can do to make the visit as safe as possible for everyone.

 Please keep a safe distance (stay at least 2 metres apart – or 1 metre with a face covering or other precautions) while our operatives are visiting.

-For repairs in communal areas or outside your home, the PPE worn by the operatives will be based on the risk assessment created for that particular repair.
+For repairs in communal areas or outside your home, operatives will wear PPE based on the risk assessment for that particular repair.

 Gas servicing and electrical testing

-Gas servicing and electrical testing is essential to keep our tenants safe in their homes.
-As your landlord we have a legal obligation to continue to carry out these works, following Government guidance.
+As your landlord, we have a legal obligation to continue to carry out this essential safety work, following Government guidance.

-We will ask you if you are suffering from any symptoms of Coronavirus so that we can take the necessary steps to protect you and our staff.
+We will ask if you or any members of your household are suffering from any symptoms of Coronavirus.
+This is so we can take the necessary steps to protect you and our staff.
 If you have any questions about your gas service or electrical test, please contact our Customer Services team on 0303 303 0003.

 Outdoor communal areas

-You can continue to use communal outdoor space for daily exercise, but please do not use any play equipment.
-Remember to stay 2 metres apart from other tenants and Broadland staff who may be working outdoors, to minimise the spread of the virus.
+You can continue to use communal outdoor space for daily exercise.
+Remember to stay 2 metres apart from other tenants and Broadland staff who may be working outdoors.

 Cleaning of communal areas

 We will continue to clean the communal areas of our properties.
-To help maintain the highest level of sanitisation in these areas, we have invested in some advanced technology.
-The new equipment allows us to sanitise all contact surfaces with an electrostatically charged product.
-This will remain on the sprayed surfaces and continue to kill bacteria and viruses for up to 28 days at a time, reducing the need for us to visit schemes every day.
+We are using the latest technology to sanitise all contact surfaces with an electrostatically charged product.
+This remains on the sprayed surfaces and continue to kill bacteria and viruses for up to 28 days at a time.

 Our offices and staff